Quantum-Holographic

 Cortical Processor

+The brain-inspired engine behind every SpikeEdge system.
 A bio-physical AI that learns instantly — like the brain — without the massive energy cost of traditional deep learning.
 One pass.
 No backpropagation.
+It’s this efficiency that makes our edge AI affordable to deploy and run.

 Notes vs. Chords